SirWoodhouse/SirWoodhouse/README.md

 - 🌱 I’m currently learning Python, HTML, CSS, Flask.
 I have no background in IT or programming whatsoever, but I've always been interested in technology in general and decided I wanted to learn how to code.
 - 🐋 Also learning about networks, Docker and deploying containers.
-- 🤖 Running Home Assistant to control my smart home
+- 🤖 Running Home Assistant to control my smart home.
 - 📫 How to reach me: send me a private message!
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
 - ⚡ Fun fact: I love cats and doing sudokus.

-- Cheers!
+- 🍷 Cheers!